 Body Fat Testing and Analysis

-(BMI, Weighing & Measurements included) – R320 for a 45 minute appointment
+(BMI, Weighing & Measurements included) – R150 for a 30 minute appointment

 Body Fat Testing and Analysis - What does the number on the weight scale really mean?
 In regard to overall health, weight is not nearly as important as the composition of that weight.
 Stepping on a weight scale simply tells us the combined weight of all our body’s tissues.
 Body composition reveals the relative proportions of fat and lean mass in the body.